Mid-Atlantic Ridge Ecosystem Project: Management

-Public Outreach Group and associates
+Public Outreach Group and Associates

 The Public Outreach Group is based in Bergen, Norway, but has associates among project participants in other countries.
 The group works closely with the Education and Outreach team of the Census of Marine Life based in the USA.

-Backgrounders
+Results

 The Mar-ECO project presented an exhibit in the Sant Ocean Hall of the Smithsonian Museum of Natural History in Washington, DC in 2010.
 The exhibit featured specimens, photography, art, models, and multimedia about the discoveries of the program.

+The MAR-ECO website was taken down in the early 2020s, but can still be accessed on the Wayback Machine.